 - 1 tsp salt

 - 1 tsp chili powder

-- Put cream of chicken soup, chicken, green chiles, salsa, sour cream, salt, chili powder and 1 cup of the cheese to a large bowl, and stir them all together until combined.
+- Add the cream of chicken soup, salsa, sour cream, green chiles, salt, chili powder and 1 cup of the cheese to a large bowl, and stir them all together until combined.

-- Lay out a tortilla and scoop about 1/4 cup of chicken mixture down the middle of the tortilla.
+- Lay out a tortilla and scoop about 1/4 cup of the chicken filling down the middle of the tortilla.
 Roll it up and place it into the prepared pan.

-- Spread additional sauce over the top of tortillas (about 1 cup of sauce)
+- Spread the remaining sauce over the top of the tortillas.

 - Sprinkle the remaining cheese over the top of the enchiladas.

 - Bake the enchiladas for about 30 minutes until the filling is hot throughout, and the cheese is melted on top.

 - Let the enchiladas cool out of the oven for about 10 minutes, then serve them with your favorite toppings.